Icelandic Sheepdog

 If you're the type who enjoys weekend hikes, beach walks, or even just long strolls through your neighbourhood, an Icelandic Sheepdog will be your enthusiastic partner.
 They're particularly well-suited to families with children, as their gentle, patient nature and moderate size make them excellent playmates.
 However, they do best with kids old enough to respect a dog's boundaries.

-These dogs aren't ideal for people who travel frequently or work long hours, as they genuinely need to be part of their family's daily life.
-They can develop separation anxiety if left alone too often.
-Similarly, if you're looking for a quiet, low-maintenance pet, this might not be your breed - they're vocal and their grooming needs are significant.
+These dogs aren't ideal for people who work long hours, as they genuinely need to be part of their family's daily life and can develop separation anxiety.
+Similarly, if you're looking for a quiet, low-maintenance pet, this might not be your breed—they're vocal and their grooming needs are significant.
+Given their rarity in Australia, be prepared for a potential waitlist when contacting registered breeders.

 Interesting facts about the Icelandic Sheepdog

-The Icelandic Sheepdog is Iceland's only native dog breed and has been part of Icelandic culture for over 1,000 years
+The Icelandic Sheepdog is Iceland's only native dog breed and has been a cherished part of the nation's culture for over 1,000 years.

-These dogs were so valued by Viking settlers that they appear in ancient Icelandic sagas and literature
+These dogs were so valued by the original Viking settlers that they feature in ancient Icelandic sagas and historical literature.

-The breed was officially recognised by the American Kennel Club (AKC) in 2010, making them eligible for competition in the Herding Group
+Despite their ancient origins, the breed was only officially recognised by the American Kennel Club (AKC) in 2010, where it competes in the Herding Group.

 FAQ

-Expect to pay between $1,500-$3,000 for a well-bred puppy from a reputable breeder.
-The higher price reflects the breed's rarity and the health testing responsible breeders conduct.
+In Australia, expect to pay between $2,500 and $4,000 AUD for a well-bred Icelandic Sheepdog puppy from a reputable ANKC registered breeder.
+The price reflects the breed's rarity in the country and the comprehensive health screening responsible breeders undertake.

 Absolutely!
 They're gentle, patient with children, and naturally social.
 When properly socialised, they get along well with kids and other pets, making them excellent family companions.